What is Christmas Like at a Care Home?

 9 am The day starts with being served a glass of your favourite beverage in bed.

-9:30 am Would you prefer breakfast in bed or with peers in the communal breakfast room, the choice is yours!
-The chefs have considered everyone's requests and so fluffy pancakes with cranberry compote & delicious baked eggs with smoked salmon are both on the breakfast menu.
+9:30 am Would you prefer breakfast in bed or with peers in the communal breakfast room?
+The choice is yours!
+The chefs have considered everyone's requests, and so fluffy pancakes with cranberry compote & delicious baked eggs with smoked salmon are both on the breakfast menu.

 10:30 am Christmas is all about spending time with family & friends so everyone joins together by the Christmas tree in the shared lounge where staff and residents exchange presents - be assured that no one will be left out!

-11 am Those who wish to attend a Christmas church service will have the option of attending a local service assisted by staff or they may wish to stay at the care home where a lovely church service will be held in one of the communal rooms.
+11 am Those who wish to attend a Christmas church service will have the option of attending a local service assisted by staff, or they may wish to stay at the care home, where a lovely church service will be held in one of the communal rooms.
 For everyone else, an array of activities such as board games will be going on around the home.

 Afternoon